Ulta Beauty (NASDAQ:ULTA) Issues FY 2022 Earnings Guidance

-Ulta Beauty (NASDAQ:ULTA – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Ulta Beauty (NASDAQ:ULTA – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $19.20-$20.10 for the period, compared to the consensus EPS estimate of $18.66.
 The company issued revenue guidance of $9.35 billion-$9.55 billion, compared to the consensus revenue estimate of $9.18 billion.

-A number of equities analysts have recently issued reports on the company.
-Jefferies Financial Group raised Ulta Beauty from a hold rating to a buy rating and increased their target price for the stock from $400.00 to $475.00 in a report on Friday, May 27th.
-DA Davidson dropped their price target on Ulta Beauty from $500.00 to $450.00 in a report on Friday, March 11th.
-Piper Sandler raised their price target on Ulta Beauty from $465.00 to $485.00 and gave the company an overweight rating in a report on Friday, May 27th.
-JPMorgan Chase & Co. raised their price target on Ulta Beauty from $460.00 to $480.00 in a report on Friday, May 27th.
-Finally, StockNews.com raised Ulta Beauty from a hold rating to a buy rating in a report on Friday, May 27th.
-Seven investment analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $456.55.
+Several equities research analysts have recently commented on the stock.
+StockNews.com raised shares of Ulta Beauty from a hold rating to a buy rating in a research report on Tuesday.
+Oppenheimer upped their price target on shares of Ulta Beauty from $470.00 to $485.00 and gave the company an outperform rating in a research report on Friday, May 27th.
+Citigroup upped their price target on shares of Ulta Beauty from $393.00 to $425.00 and gave the company a neutral rating in a research report on Tuesday, May 31st.
+BMO Capital Markets upped their price target on shares of Ulta Beauty from $365.00 to $385.00 and gave the company a market perform rating in a research report on Friday, March 11th.
+Finally, Jefferies Financial Group raised shares of Ulta Beauty from a hold rating to a buy rating and increased their target price for the stock from $400.00 to $475.00 in a report on Friday, May 27th.
+Seven research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of Buy and an average price target of $457.90.

 About Ulta Beauty (Get Rating)